ClickHouse/ClickHouse/docs/en/sql-reference/functions/index.md

 -   `name` - a function name.
 -   `command` - script name to execute or command if `execute_direct` is false.
--   `argument` - argument description with the `type` of an argument.
+-   `argument` - argument description with the `type`, and optional `name` of an argument.
 Each argument is described in a separate setting.
+Specifying name is necessary if argument names are part of serialization for user defined function format like [Native](../../interfaces/formats.md#native) or [JSONEachRow](../../interfaces/formats.md#jsoneachrow).
 -   `format` - a [format](../../interfaces/formats.md) in which arguments are passed to the command.
 -   `return_type` - the type of a returned value.
 -   `type` - an executable type.
 If `type` is set to `executable` then single command is started.
 If it is set to `executable_pool` then a pool of commands is created.